travelsauro

 PROS: Good value for the price, lightweight, interchangeable lenses.

 You will love the Olympus OM-D- E-M5 Mark III because it features a 20 MP sensor, 4K full HD video capabilities and a 5-axis image stabilization system.
-If you want a great mirrorless camera at a reasonable price, this is your best choice.
+What I like about this camera: It offers the quality of a high-end mirrorless camera, but at a fairly reasonable price.
+Keep in mind that you’ll need a housing.

 Find a housing: Nauticam